-For an overview of how Composer transcribes an imported MIDI file, or the recording of your performance at the music keyboard, to music notation, see the preceding overview topic, Transcribing MIDI Files and Recordings to Notation.
+For an overview of how Composer transcribes an opened MIDI file, or the recording of your performance at the music keyboard, to music notation, see the preceding overview topic, Transcribing MIDI Files and Recordings to Notation.

 There are several ways that you can access the Transcription Options dialog box: